The hard-core model on planar lattices: the disk-packing problem and high-density phases: Periodic ground states

-On $\bbH_2$ there are just 4 sliding values: $D^2=$ 4, 7, 31, 133; the proof of this fact is computer-assisted.
+On $\bbH_2$ there are just 4 sliding values: $D^2=$ 4, 7, 31, 133; the proof of this fact is computer-assisted \cite{MSS1}.
 Cf. Fig. 4 (a).

 On $\bbZ^2$ there exist 39 sliding values: $D^2=$ 4, 8, 9, 18, 20, 29, 45, 72, 80, 90, 106, 121, 157, 160, 218, 281, 392, 521, 698, 821, 1042, 1325, 1348, 1517, 1565, 2005, 2792, 3034, 3709, 4453, 4756, 6865, 11449, 12740, 13225, 15488, 22784, 29890, 37970.
 Cf. Fig. 4 (b).
-This was first conjectured by the authors \cite{MSS1}, then in \cite{K1} it was proved that the sliding list is finite, then finally the completeness of the above list was independently established in \cite{MSS2}, \cite{K2}.
+This was first conjectured by the authors \cite{MSS2}, then in \cite{K1} it was proved that the sliding list is finite, then finally the completeness of the above list was independently established in \cite{MSS2}, \cite{K2}.
+A part of the list was identified in \cite{NR2} as candidates for occurrence of a columnar order.
+In a recent paper \cite{HaPe}, the case of $D^2=4$ on $\bbZ^2$ was rigorously analyzed, confirming existence of four EGDs with a columnar order.

-We conjecture that for the sliding values of $D$ on $\bbH_2$ and $\bbZ^2$, the EGD is unique for all values of fugacity $u$.

 In what follows we consider the non-sliding values of $D$ only. .5cm